vmiklos/vmiklos.github.com/2024/sc-clipboard-paste.md

 subset is also
 [documented](https://sdk.collaboraonline.com/docs/advanced_integration.html#spreadsheet-html-extensions).

+Note that the default behavior is that the new Clipboard API is available in Chrome/Safari, but not in Firefox.

 For the longer version, here are some screenshots:

 [![We used to show a popup when you clicked on the paste button on the notebookbar](https://share.vmiklos.hu/blog/sc-clipboard-paste/2024-01-15-cool-clipboard-popup.png)](https://share.vmiklos.hu/blog/sc-clipboard-paste/2024-01-15-cool-clipboard-popup.png)